hamzahbraimo/superstore-sales-analysis/README.md

 This is a project that uses Python with the following libraries:

 • pandas
 • numpy
 • matplotlib
 • seaborn
 • jupyter

-to analyze and visualize data.
+to clean, analyze and visualize data.
 *********************************************************************
 # This project answers the following business questions:
 1. Which region generates the most total sales?